 Will UW-Madison offer MOOCS for college credit now or in the future?

 In phase one and phase two UW-Madison will not offer MOOCs for college credit.
 A committee will explore if UW-Madison wants to offer MOOCs for college credit in future years and how this might be done.

 Enrolled students are currently paying tuition for courses being taught by similar faculty across campus — why is the university offering “free” access to the general public when UW-Madison students are paying tuition?
 Will I be able to take a MOOC and reduce my tuition bill?

 What are the benefits of UW-Madison participating in MOOCs since they provide no additional revenue?

 MOOCs provide a number of benefits.
 They are an avenue for outreach and public service on a global scale.
 By experimenting with MOOCs, we gain enhanced knowledge of assessment techniques, technologies, and learning analytics that may be transferable to our on-campus teaching and learning processes.
 MOOCs showcase our talented faculty members and instructional academic staff and provide positive visibility for our campus and degree programs.
 UW-Madison has a long tradition of supporting outreach through the Wisconsin Idea and supporting pedagogical innovation as evidenced by the Educational Innovation effort.

 How will MOOC course development and implementation be funded?

-In phase two, who will decide which campus courses will be featured?
+For phase two, who decided which campus courses would be featured?

-The EI Core Team will develop criteria for selection of faculty/ instructional academic staff for phase two and engage the Educational Innovation Advisory Committee to make a recommendation to the Provost and Chancellor.
+The EI Core Team developed criteria for selection of faculty/ instructional academic staff for phase two and engaged the Educational Innovation Advisory Committee to make a recommendation to the Provost and Chancellor.

 Why is UW-Madison partnering with Coursera instead of other delivery platforms (i.e., edX, Udacity)?